henrywat/henrywat/README.md

 ### Hi there 👋

+- 👯 I’m looking for a part-time job!
+I’m looking for a part-time job!
-- 🔭 I’m currently studying Diplma in Web Design and Development in Canada
+- 🔭 I’m currently studying Diplma in Web Design and Development with CO-OP in Canada
 - 🌱 I’m currently learning Web Development, java, javascript, css, python, sql, maven, k8s, gpt, deep learning...
-- 👯 I’m looking to collaborate on a place to stay in Canada
 - 🤔 I’m looking for help with a co-op job
 - 💬 Interest in anything about computer
 - 📫 How to reach me: henrywat@gmail.com